-- PREA Audit: Pre-Audit Questionnaire / Community Confinement Facilities

-- PREA Accountability Statement

-- PREA: Audit Process and Instrument Overview

-- PREA: Investigating Sexual Abuse in a Confinement Setting

-- PREA: Coordinator's Role and Responsibilities

-- PREA: Your Role Responding to Sexual Abuse

-- Interviews:

-- Agency PREA Coordinator

-- o Investigator
+- PREA Audit: Pre-Audit Questionnaire / Community Confinement Facilities - PREA Accountability Statement - PREA: Audit Process and Instrument Overview - NIC PREA: Investigating Sexual Abuse in a Confinement Setting - NIC PREA: Coordinator's Role and Responsibilities - NIC PREA: Your Role Responding to Sexual Abuse - Interviews: - Agency PREA Coordinator - o Investigator

-In addition to the general PREA training provided to all employees, the investigators received training in conducting investigations in confinement settings.
-Interviews and documentation reveal that specialized training was completed.

-The investigators completed the NIC Specialized training.
-Specialized training includes techniques for interviewing sexual abuse victims, proper use of Miranda and Garrity warnings, sexual abuse evidence collection in confinement settings, and the criteria and evidence required to substantiate a case for administrative action and prosecution referral.
+- (A) In addition to the general PREA training provided to all employees, the investigators received training in conducting investigations in confinement settings.
+Interviews and documentation reveal that specialized training was completed. - (B) The investigators completed the NIC Specialized training.
+Specialized training includes techniques for interviewing sexual abuse victims, proper use of Miranda and Garrity warnings, sexual abuse evidence collection in confinement settings, and the criteria and evidence required to substantiate a case for administrative action and prosecution referral. - (D) The agency maintains documentation that investigations have completed the required specialized training certificates and/or signatures.